About Nicole Rizzo

 B.A.
 English, Boston University (Spring 2018) summa cum laude with honors in English; Arvind and Chandan Nandlal Kilachand Honors College Scholar

-Nicole Rizzo is a Ph.D. candidate focusing on 20th and 21st century American and British literature, modernism, and postmodern drama.
+Nicole Rizzo focuses on 20th and 21st century American and British literature, modernism, and postmodern drama.
 Her research interests include trauma studies, disability studies, gender & sexuality studies, queer theory, critical race theory, and performance studies.
-She is the Graduate Assistant for Theory Theater Performance and designed/maintains the website for this initiative.
+She was the Graduate Assistant for Theory Theater Performance and originally designed/maintained the website for this initiative from Spring 2025-Summer 2026.

-During the AY 2025-2026, Nicole will be completing her dissertation, Trauma Drama: Postmodernity and its Mad Affects that engages the intersection of Black Performance Studies, Mad/Disability Studies, and Ecofeminism and seeks to challenge the ableism and sanism of today's society by redefining what it means to be mad in a culture of trauma and violence.
-Her dissertation is supported by the Department of English's Albert Wertheim Dissertation Fellowship.
+During the AY 2025-2026, Nicole completed her dissertation, Trauma Drama: Postmodernity and its Mad Affects that engages the intersection of Black Performance Studies, Mad/Disability Studies, and Ecofeminism and seeks to challenge the ableism and sanism of today's society by redefining what it means to be mad in a culture of trauma and violence.
+Her dissertation was supported by the Department of English's Albert Wertheim Dissertation Fellowship.

 Spring 2023-Spring 2025